 For a while I thought about sticking with a belt design, using 9mm wide belts.
 Gantry was going to be 2x4 rectangular aluminum tube, and would have to be machined at a real shop.

-Design as of 11/7/2017, switched to 3x6 extrusion for the X-axis gantry and 3x3 for the Y axis, with a pre-made Z slider from CNCnewbie.
+Switched to 3x6 extrusion for the X-axis gantry and 3x3 for the Y axis, with a pre-made Z slider from CNCnewbie.

 At first this was going to be just a gantry upgrade, but it quickly turned into much more as I thought about each piece.
 As you can see, this is turning out to be more of a complete rebuild, rather than an "upgrade."
 I'm not even sure any of the bolts will be original parts when I'm done.